 Despite the deep integration of Zigbee and Z-Wave with Home Assistant, Wi-Fi devices are still prevalent.
 Some devices make use of Wi-Fi out of necessity, for example security cameras need the bandwidth, while others use Wi-Fi to fill a gap in market.
-The devices featured in this list of the best Wi-Fi door/window sensors for Home Assistant don’t need to use Wi-Fi for any particular reason.
-Sending an on or off signal on each change in state doesn’t require much bandwidth.
-However, there might be some out there that don’t want to make use of an added adapter for Zigbee or Z-Wave, and instead want to make use of the existing Wi-Fi network.
+The devices featured in this list of the best Wi-Fi door/window sensors for Home Assistant don't need to use Wi-Fi for any particular reason.
+Sending an on or off signal on each change in state doesn't require much bandwidth.
+However, there might be some out there that don't want to make use of an added adapter for Zigbee or Z-Wave, and instead want to utilize the existing Wi-Fi network.

 As you can tell by the table of contents, this list is rather short.
 Especially when we compare it to what is available for users of Zigbee.
 I, personally, would not use any of these Wi-Fi door/window sensors.
 Not because I think they are bad, but because the use of my existing Zigbee network is better suited.